 Certain lifestyle practices can increase or decrease your likelihood of contracting oral cancer.
 Because tobacco products are associated with a greater cancer risk, you may want to avoid the use of cigarettes, pipes, cigars and chewing tobacco (also known as snuff).
 Heavy alcohol use is linked to the disease as well, so it's best to drink only in moderation, especially if you suspect you're prone to the condition.
 Excessive sunlight exposure to the lips is another risk factor, so protect yourself by staying in the shade whenever possible, use of sunscreen and by wearing a broad-brimmed hat that shades your face.
 The sexually transmitted disease human papillomavirus (HPV) is also known to increase your risk of oral cancer, so be sure to communicate with your partners, consider safe sexual practices and talk to your doctor about getting tested.

-Good oral hygiene can only help you prevent this malignancy, so floss daily and brush regularly with a soft-bristled toothbrush like Colgate® Slim Soft™.
+Good oral hygiene can only help you prevent this malignancy, so floss daily and brush regularly with a soft-bristled toothbrush like Colgate 360° Enamel Health, which has raised cleaning tips that helps get into hard-to-reach-places and a cheek and tongue cleaner.
 Including a variety of fruits and vegetables into your diet will also reduce your chances of contracting this illness.